niuding/who-am-i-/README.md

 I like play football.

-Now I work in shenzhen.
+Now I am  working in shenzhen.